The Silent Threat: How Cancer Can Impact your Septic Tank System

 5. Avoid using the septic system until it has been repaired.
 After it has been repaired, You must start using septic tank bacteria like BioForce Bacterial Waste Liquefier.

-If you have any questions or concerns about your septic tank and leachfield system during Hurricane Lee, please contact a qualified septic tank professional.
+If you have any questions or concerns about your septic tank and leach field system during Hurricane Lee, please contact a qualified septic tank professional.

 Why buy septic bacteria from us?

-We do not just sit behind a desk and sell septic bacteria products, We have over 40 years of working in the septic tank system field and have gotten our hands dirty by troubleshooting failed septic systems to installing them.We know how septic systems work and can give you a real-world answer to any questions you may have.
-We know what tank bacteria works,how it works and why it works.
+We do not just sit behind a desk and sell septic bacteria products. i have over 40 years of experience in the septic tank system field.
+We have gotten our hands dirty by troubleshooting failed septic systems and installing them.
+I know how septic systems work and can give you a real-world answer to any questions you have.
+We know what tank bacteria works, how it works, and why it works.
 We solve failed septic system problems by wearing Dickie uniforms and not a suit and tie.

 Welcome to the Family and THANK YOU for your order!